 - Tell them politely to stop criticising or attempting to control you

-- Focus on healing your self esteem issue if their criticisms trigger you
+- Focus on healing your self esteem issue if their criticisms triggers you

 - Maintain your distance.
 You don’t have to have a relationship with them